Magene L508 Review

 Smartphone app – compatibility

-- Does NOT work with the Ride with GPS (RwGPS) app
+- Does NOT work with the Ride with GPS (RwGPS) app, nor any other app for that matter

 - Administrative links to the Magene app.